samriddhi004/ChatApp/README.md

 - if an new user joins existing room, he/she is added as that chat member
 - messages are saved while receiving them in consumers.py
 - passing history message of correspoding chatroom as context to room.html (message persistancy)
+- list down available chatrooms with option to join one of them in chat.html

 ## Following